idleberg/web-porridge/README.md

 ### Methods

-The following methods are available for both, Web Storage and IndexedDB.
+The following methods are available for both, Storage and IndexedDB.
 However, the key difference is that the former API is synchronous, while the latter is _mostly_ asynchronous.

 #### setItem()